bluedynamics/agx.sphinx/docs/source/developers/under_the_hood.rst

 of components.
 Please follow the naming conventions when providing your own modules.

 ``agx.core``
   contains all transform related components and some base implementations aimed to be used or derived from when providing own components.

 ``node.ext.*``
   packages contain concrete I/O related implementations, i.e. for XML, UML, file-system directory, python-code, ...

 ``agx.transform.*``
-  packages providing specific source and target tree instances for the transformation chain- like ``agx.transform.xml2uml`` provides a ``node.ext.xml`` tree as source and a ``node.ext.uml`` tree as target.
+  packages provide specific source and target tree instances for the transformation chain- like ``agx.transform.xml2uml`` consumes a ``node.ext.xml`` tree as source and provides a ``node.ext.uml`` tree as target.

 ``agx.generator.*``
   packages are containing specific generator logic.
 Mostly these are a bunch of registered handlers for a transformation.
 Thess handlers are responsible to read from the source tree the information given and write nodes to the target tree.
 They are called by the transformation chain.

 Components of the transformation chain
 --------------------------------------

 The AGX transformation chain provided by ``agx.core`` consists of several components.
 They are decoupled by ZCA.

 ``Controller``
   The start point is usally the ``Controller``.
 It loads the configuration, then iterates over the chain (or pipeline) of registered transformations, walking from one source-tree over one or more intermediate trees to the target-tree.
   For each step with each pair of source and target it calls the processor with source, target and transformation.
 The target of the first transformation is the source of the second and so on.
-The last target is called to get persisted.
+The last target called is eventually persisted.

 ``Processor``
   Responsible to  invoke all registered ``Generator`` instances of the transform the ``Processor`` is working on.
 Generators have an execution order defined by dependencies.
 The processor takes care of those.
 Before a generator is invoked the ``TargetHandler``  is looked up and initialised with the target.
 The Generator is called with source and handler wrapped target.
+  (TODO: elaborate/clarify, esp. that last sentence)

 ``Generator``
   It walks recursivly through the whole source tree.
 For each node found it

   * calls the ``TargetHandler`` with the source node and
   * invokes a ``Dispatcher`` with source node and the handler wrapped target.

 ``Dispatcher``
   Looks up all ``Handler`` instances registered for the current transformation and generator.
 For each Handler it

   * checks whether the source node applies to the ``Scope`` (if one is defined) of the handler and
   * calls the handler with the source and target node if the scope is matched.

 ``Handler``
   Responsible to do atomic transformation related tasks.
 Finally, here data may be transfered from source to target.
-I.e creation and adding of target nodes, copying data to specific target nodes, collecting data on ``Token`` instances and any other required task.
+I.e creation and addition of target nodes, copying data to specific target nodes, collecting data on ``Token`` instances and other required tasks.

 ``Token``
-  For information and data exchange inside the transformation chain there exists an object called ``Token``.
-Every handler can create and set or read an already existing tokens, which are unique per transform by name.
+  For information and data exchange inside the transformation chain there exist objects called ``Token``.
+Every handler can create and set or read already existing tokens, which have unique names in each transformation.

 Overall Process of the Pipelined Multi Pass Tree Transformation
 ---------------------------------------------------------------

 AGX core provides a generic pipelined multi pass tree transformation.
-It is based on source tree traversal and dispatching to handlers.
+It is based on source tree traversal and dispatch to handlers.
 The core itself provides the basic toolset and logic for such a transformation.
 Setup, configuration and handlers must be provided by the application using AGX.

 pipelined transformations